Accessibility Compliance

 Accessibility Compliance Standards

-WCAG 2.2
+WCAG 2.2 AA

-The practices outlined in the WCAG increase inclusivity by aiding people with visual and hearing impairments, motor disabilities, cognitive and learning disabilities, and other temporary or permanent impairments.
+We are committed to making our content perceivable, operable, understandable, and robust in following the Web Content Accessibility Guidelines (WCAG) 2.2 AA, the latest version published by the W3C in October 2023.
+These practices increase inclusivity by aiding people with visual and hearing impairments, motor disabilities, cognitive and learning disabilities, and other temporary or permanent impairments.

-ADA Title II & III
+ADA Title II and Title III

+The Americans with Disabilities Act (ADA) prohibits discrimination based on disability.
+Title II applies to all activities of state and local governments.
 Title III applies to private entities that own, lease, lease to, or operate places of public accommodation.

 Section 508